Medically Reviewed by Dr Samuel Lee MD

-It can be said that our industrialized society is amidst a full blown assault on human physiology.
+It can be said that our industrialized society is amidst a full-blown assault on human physiology.

-With constant exposure to environmental poisons that our bodies and minds were not designed to handle, there are very real impacts to our mental health.
-Consider the poly-aromatic hydrocarbons in exhaust fumes, chemical additives to food, mercury accumulating in our fish, flame retardants in our clothes and beds, benzene accumulation from plastics in our cars, neurotoxic pesticides, electromagnetic influences, medications, hormone mimickers and parabens in our hygiene products, and polychlorinated biphenyls (PCBs) leaking into our groundwater.
-Our holistic detox treatment program utilizes advanced methods to help alleviate the harm to the body and the brain to restore balance and optimize overall health.
+With constant exposure to environmental poisons that our bodies and minds were not designed to handle, there are very real impacts on our mental health.
+Consider the poly-aromatic hydrocarbons in exhaust fumes, chemical additives to food, mercury accumulating in our fish, flame retardants in our clothes and beds, benzene accumulation from plastics in our cars, neurotoxic pesticides, electromagnetic influences, medications, hormone mimickers, and parabens in our hygiene products, and polychlorinated biphenyls (PCBs) leaking into our groundwater.
+Our holistic detox treatment program utilizes advanced methods to help alleviate the harm to the body and the brain to restore balance and optimize overall health.10

 Environmental medicine studies the impact of chemicals in our environment and an individual’s physical, mental and emotional responses to them.
 Addressing these negative impacts in a treatment setting provides many tools effective in holistic mental health treatment.

 Neurotoxins are defined as poisons that directly impair the nervous system.